cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Moreover, the implementation must provide 2 functions: one for formatting from Protobuf to string, and one for parsing string to Protobuf.
 To satisfy point #1, these 2 functions MUST be bijective with each other as inverse.

 Bijectivity of custom `Msg`-renderers SHOULD be checked with best effort by the SDK on node startup.
 To achieve this, we plan to use a similar technique to property testing, whereby a set of random inputs are generated, and passed into the relevant `Msg`.
-We then test that the composition of the two functions, formatting and parsing, result to the original Protobuf `Msg`:
+We then test that the composition of the two custom functions, formatting and parsing, result in the original Protobuf `Msg`:

 ```
 parse(format(`MsgFooBar`)) == `MsgFooBar`